Jodie Prenger: The Biggest Loser

 Prenger won the second series of The Biggest Loser in 2006, making her the first female in the world to win the show, starting the show a size 22 and weighing 115 kg.
 During the series, she lost more than 51 kg.
 Her final weight was 61 kg and she slimmed down to a size 10 before settling at a size 14/16.
 Prenger won £25,000 for winning the series.

-In 2006, Jodie Prenger was also featured on Charlotte Coyle's Fat Beauty Contest on Channel 4, in which Coyle searched for plus-sized models for a beauty pageant.
+Later that year, she was also featured on Charlotte Coyle's Fat Beauty Contest on Channel 4, in which Coyle searched for plus-sized models for a beauty pageant.

 On 10 March 2009, Prenger appeared on The Paul O'Grady Show and spoke about her time on The Biggest Loser.
 On seeing a picture of herself after initially losing weight, she said that she believed she had lost too much weight and had become too thin at that time.
 She also commented that she believed all women should have curves.